14 Jul 4 THINGS YOU SHOULD KNOW BEFORE YOUR FIRST INTERVIEW

 4. Questions for Us

 Remember that the first interview is an opportunity for you to get your story across and clarify any issues you might be unsure of.
-Feel free to ask questions about the steps needs to resolve the scenario you find yourself in, how long it will take to get a result, how much it might cost, and what your other options might be.
-Our team of highly experienced solicitors can field any questions you might have, and if you find that the Resolve Divorce process is not for you, we are still able to advise you about your legal rights and responsibilities under the Family Law Act, and represent you in other processes that you feel are more appropriate, to make sure you get an outcome that is in your best interests.
+Feel free to ask questions about the steps needed to resolve the scenario you find yourself in, how long it will take to get a result, how much it might cost, and what your other options might be.
+Our team of highly experienced solicitors can field any questions you might have.